Clover POS Review: User-friendly Square Alternative

 Pricing Method | Interchange-plus | Interchange-plus | Interchange-plus |

-While Fiserv does advertise Clover POS system on its website, it does not disclose any of its terms and conditions.
+While Fiserv does advertise the Clover POS system on its website, it does not disclose any of its terms and conditions.
 Clover general TOS also does not say much about fees and contract length.
 Therefore it’s important to go over the merchant agreement with a Clover account manager.

 Virtual Terminal